 - 1 tsp edible dry roses

-- Blend cashews with salt until almost powder.
+- Blend cashews with salt until creamy.

 - Add honey and vanilla and blend until combined.